-Step 1: Start up destination computers.
+Step 1.
+Start up destination computers.
 As mentioned above, there are two ways to boot destination computers for system restore.
-One is PXE network booting, the other is bootable media.
+One is PXE network booting, and the other is bootable media.
 No matter which way you choose, the dissimilar hardware restore process is same.
 Here take PXE network booting for example.

 In this example, the system image is stored on NAS/network.
 Click "Share/NAS" and input the necessary information.
 At last, click "OK" to continue.

-Step 3: Choose a backup point and click "Next".
+Step 3.
+Choose a backup point and click "Next".

-Step 4: Select a destination location to restore system image and click "Next".
+Step 4.
+Select a destination location to restore system image and click "Next".

-Step 5: Now you can preview the restore operation.
+Step 5.
+Now you can preview the restore operation.
 There are three options in the lower left corner.
 The "Universal Restore" option is ticked by default.
 Do not untick it if you restore a system image to dissimilar hardware.
 Click "Start Restore" to perform dissimilar hardware restore.

-- When you finish restoring a Windows system installation to a computer with different hardware, Microsoft Windows and third-party software may ask you to reactivate or even input a second registration code.
+- When you finish restoring a Windows system installation to a computer with different hardware, Microsoft Windows or third-party software may ask you to reactivate it or even input a second registration code.
 It is a good practice for you to be well aware of your software vendor's license agreement in advance.